livechat/livechat-public-docs/site/content@beta/customer-chat-rtm-api/methods.md

 | `all`      | No      | `bool` | If set to `true`, then you will get statuses for all groups.   |
 | `groups`   | No       | `array`  | Table of a group's ids |

+At least one optional parameter needs to be included in the request payload.

 #### Response